ivanbgd/stock-trading-cli-with-async-streams/README.md

 - [clap](https://crates.io/crates/clap), for CLI arguments parsing
 - [futures](https://crates.io/crates/futures), for an implementation of futures (required for explicit concurrency with `async/await` paradigm)
+- [rayon](https://crates.io/crates/rayon), as a data-parallelism library for Rust
 - [time](https://crates.io/crates/time), as a date and time library (used by `yahoo_finance_api`)
 - [Tokio](https://tokio.rs/), as an asynchronous runtime - not used directly, but as a dependency of some crates
 - [xactor](https://crates.io/crates/xactor), as a Rust Actors framework based on async-std